Child Scalp Conditions

-If you would like to speak with a trichologist, please contact the free advice line 0207 404 0072.
-Or complete the short contact page above.
+When a child is suffering from an itchy scalp condition professional advice should be sought.
+This page is here to offer you some information on the various flaky scalp conditions that affect children.
+If you would like to have a chat now with a trichologist (hair specialist?, please contact the free advice line 0207 404 0072.
+Or complete the short contact us above.

 Child Scalp Dandruff is a popular collective name signifying a scaly flaking scalp condition.
-In a simple context Child Scalp Dandruff will allude to Pityriasis Simplex Capitis (syn. pityriasis sicca) a non-inflammatory scalp condition which presents as exfoliation of the Stratum Corneum (outer layer of epidermal cells) due to the presence of Pityrosporon Ovale (syn P. Mallasez).
+In a simple context Child Scalp Dandruff is a simple scaly scalp condition also known as Pityriasis Simplex Capitis (syn. pityriasis sicca).
+A non-inflammatory itchy scalp condition which is basically the loosening of the Stratum Corneum (most superficial layer of the epidermis) caused by the presence of Pityrosporon Ovale (syn P. Mallasez).

 Certain hair products may increase severity.
 These include hair dyes, gels, mousses and waxes etc. Stress is another likely factor that should be taken into consideration when discussing causes.